Reviews You Can Rely On

 Traction

 Traction is one of the most important aspects of a hiking boot, but a lot goes into determining what qualifies as good traction.
 There are a few things to consider regarding a boot's ability to keep from slipping.
 The amount of stiffness that a boot offers, usually in the form of a shank, gives it more purchase when you can only get the toe of your foot onto an edge or if you need to kick steps up loose scree or snow.
 Secondly, the type of rubber compound used will impact how well the sole grips.
-Softer rubber will smear and deform against a smooth slab of granite, though this softer rubber will suffer longer-term durability issues.
+Softer rubber will smear and deform against a smooth granite slab, though this softer rubber will suffer longer-term durability issues.
 Harder rubber won't smear nearly as well, though it will give more bite into soft slopes and resist wear.
 Lastly, we consider the tread shape and patterning.
-Shallow lugs, the "teeth" on the bottom of the sole, will give more surface area contact and engage better with smooth terrain, while deeper and more spread out lugs will grip better in mud and snow, making them better for off-trail use.
+Shallow lugs, the “teeth” on the bottom of the sole, will give more surface area contact and engage better with smooth terrain, while deeper and more spread out lugs will grip better in mud and snow, making them better for off-trail use.

 Credit: Ben Applebaum-Bauch